 Software developers earn on average more than 50,000 EUR per year, which is considered a very good salary in Germany.

-Doctors in contrast to the dentists are in short supply in Germany, they officially part of the shortage list.
+Doctors in contrast to the dentists are in short supply in Germany, they are officially part of the shortage list.
 Currently, 5,000 positions for doctors couldn’t be covered.
 Many small clinics and small cities/villages are struggling to attract new employees.

 Foreign medical students shouldn’t worry about their future, the biggest hurdle is to complete the long studies (more than 6 years), to find employment is way easier.

 Germany is a paradise for engineers, with extensive numbers of production companies.
 German industry has traditionally put a strong emphasis on science and technology.
-Engineers also fall into a list of shortage professions, which make job search uncomplicated.
+Engineers also fall into a list of shortage professions, which makes job search uncomplicated.